excid3/omniauth-feedly/README.md

 Feedly development is done on sandbox.feedly.com.

-You will need to use the sandbox id and secret, but the caveat here is that your development redirect url must be one of the following: "http://localhost", "https://localhost", "http://localhost:8080", "urn:ietf:wg:oauth:2.0:oob".
-Obvioulsy not ideal for us port 3000ers, so i'm going to see if we can get port 3000 added.
+You will need to use the sandbox id and secret.
+The callback url used needs to be one that Feedly has in their system.

+The callback this gem uses is: http://localhost:3000/auth/feedly/callback.

+You are welcome to set your own callback url, but you will have to have Feedly add it on their end as well.

 More info about the sandbox access: [forum post](https://groups.google.com/forum/#!topic/feedly-cloud/ZNn0UUOyCZw) and [docs](https://developer.feedly.com/v3/sandbox/).